shakhtourtech/TechChallengeApp/solution/README.md

 ### Know Issues

 Azure PostgreSQL using username as {user-name}@{servername} and code in file **pqdb.go** expecting owner with username without @ character, so this can be resolved by either removing owner or adding another configuration entry.
+[**UPDATE**]
+It can be resolved by passing these arguments to app container which is already used in terraform script ["-c", "./TechChallengeApp updatedb -s; ./TechChallengeApp serve"]